Exclusive: Prosecutors weigh competing accounts in JD.com CEO rape allegation

 MINNEAPOLIS/NEW YORK (Reuters) - On the night of Aug.
-30, a 21-year-old University of Minnesota student said she was in a chauffeured black car, trying to keep billionaire JD.com Inc (JD.O) Chief Executive Richard Liu from pulling off her clothes.
+30, a 21-year-old University of Minnesota student said she was in a chauffeured black car, trying to keep billionaire JD.com Inc Chief Executive Richard Liu from pulling off her clothes.

 “I just begged him, ‘Don’t do that.
 You have wife and you have kids,’” the Chinese woman told police in a recorded interview days after that was reviewed by Reuters.
 “He did not listen to me.”